Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 ### DynamoDB Global Tables

-We store state within our API - both related to the Environments for your projects, but also for the Identities within those Environments.
+We store state within our API - both related to the Environments for your Projects, but also for the Identities within those Environments.
 Our Edge design sees us write this data through to DynamoDB global tables, which are replicated globally.

+Currently we are writing through Environment data only (see Caveat below) but we plan on writing through Identities soon.

 Our Lambda functions then connect to the nearest DynamoDB table to retrieve both Environment and Identity data.